Refractive lensing of scintillating FRBs by sub-parsec cloudlets in the multi-phase CGM: Introduction

-The paper is organized as follows: in Section~\ref{sec:mp}, we introduce the multi-plane lensing formalism that will be necessary to discuss the two-screen scattering model for FRBs that are both scattered by the CGM and scintillate in the ISM.
-In Section~\ref{sec:lensing}, we will quantitatively study the suppression of scintillation when the CGM scattering screen is resolved by the scintillation screen, and in Section~\ref{sec:CGM}, we will use the phenomenon described in the previous section to place constraints on sub-parsec, cool-gas cloudlets in the CGM.
+The paper is organized as follows: in Section~\ref{sec:lensing}, we will quantitatively study the suppression of scintillation when the CGM scattering screen is resolved by the scintillation screen using a multi-plane lensing formalism.
+In Section~\ref{sec:CGM}, we will use the phenomenon described in the previous section to place constraints on sub-parsec, cool-gas cloudlets in the CGM.
 While we argue that there cannot be strong scattering of FRBs due to the CGM, as this would lead to the total suppression of FRB scintillation, we note that FRB scintillation does appear to be relatively weaker than pulsar scintillation.
 That is, the few published modulation indices for scintillating FRBs appear to be in the range $0.1 < m < 0.9$ (see Table~\ref{tab:FRBs}), indicating that FRBs are generally weakly scintillated, as opposed to pulsars, which have been observed to undergo strong scintillation.
 Since presumably the same structures in the ISM are responsible for both pulsar and FRB scintillation, it remains to be explained why FRBs appear to scintillate more weakly than pulsars.
-While many effects may lead to this modest suppression of scintillation in FRBs (for example, nanoshot structures in the intrinsic burst profile of FRBs may lead to lower modulation indices, as has been observed for giant pulses in the Crab pulsar \citep{2023ApJ...945..115L}), it remains a possibility that scattering in the CGM produces a small number of refractive images, leading to a modest suppression of the modulation index.
+While many effects may lead to this modest suppression of scintillation in FRBs (for example, nano-shot structures in the intrinsic burst profile of FRBs may lead to lower modulation indices, as has been observed for giant pulses in the Crab pulsar \citep{2023ApJ...945..115L}), it remains a possibility that scattering in the CGM produces a small number of refractive images, leading to a modest suppression of the modulation index.
 We further discuss the implications of this in Section~\ref{sec:discussion}.